 I'm an HR, operations, nonprofit, and general work nerd.
 I know a lot of things about hiring, resumes, cover letters, organizational structure and workplace culture.
-A lot of it is garbage, really.
-I’d like to change that.
+I really want to improve the experience we all have at work, since we have to spend so much time there.

 I'm told by hiring managers that my cover letters are among the best they've seen

-I've worked in various HR and operations capacities, so I know a lot about how organizations function, I'm very familiar with employment law, an I have strong opinions on what makes a job or organization good or bad
+I've worked in various HR and operations capacities, so I know a lot about how organizations function, I'm very familiar with employment law, an I have strong opinions on what makes a job or organization good or bad, which you can find on my blog

 The long version: